-(c) A member may speak only once and for not more than 20 minutes on the question of the adoption of a minority report.

-(d) The House, by consent of a majority of the members present, may suspend the operation of subsections (b) and (c) of this rule during any debate on any particular question before the House.

-RULE 11.
-Reading of Papers. - When there is a call for the reading of the text of a paper which has been presented to the House and there is objection to such reading, the question shall be determined by a majority vote of the members of the House present.
+- (c) A member may speak only once and for not more than 10 minutes on the question of the adoption of a minority report. - (d) In computing the time allowed for argument, the time consumed in answering questions should be considered and is taken out of any time allowed that member. - (e) The House, by consent of a majority of the members present, may suspend the operation of subsections (b) through (d) of this rule during any debate on any particular question before the House. - RULE 11.
+Reading of Papers.
+When there is a call for the reading of the text of a paper which has been presented to the House and there is objection to such reading, the question shall be determined by a majority vote of the members of the House present.
 Except for protests permitted by the Constitution, no member may have material printed in the Journal until said material has been presented to the House and the printing approved by the House, and said material shall not exceed 1,000 words.